 Parents and visitors to the school are requested to enter the school via the Main Entrance.
 To gain access to the school building, parents and visitors present themselves at the window in Reception and a member of staff will attend to them.
-Vehicular access (for 'Blue Badge' holders only) can be found off Dudley Street- this is NOT a pedestrian access.
+Vehicular access (for 'Blue Badge' holders only) can be found via Dudley Street- Please note; this is NOT a pedestrian access.